ffont/pysha/README.md

 * Play melodies and chords in a chromatic scale mode
 * Use classic 4x4 (and up to 8x8!) pad grid in the rhythm layout mode
 * Choose between channel aftertouch and polyphonic aftertouch
-* Use *accent* mode for fixed 127 velocity playing
+* Use *accent* mode for fixed 127 velocity playingç
+* Use touchstrip as a pitch bend or modulation wheel
-* Interactively adjust aftertouch sensitivity curves
+* Interactively adjust velocity/aftertouch sensitivity curves
 * Merge MIDI in from a MIDI input (using a MIDI intergace with the Rapsberry Pi) and also send it to the main MIDI out
 * Interactively configure MIDI in/out settings
 * Select Pyramid tracks and show track number information on screen